 10% off coupon code for readers - OTTSWORLD

 Photography in cold weather is also hard because it requires the use of your hands… and we all know that hands are always the first to get cold in the winter!
-The best winter photography gloves I’ve found are the Heat Company warm shell gloves which are made for photographers.
+The best winter photography gloves I’ve found are the Heat Company warm shell gloves, which are made for photographers.
 You can use a heated liner if you want or pop in a hand warmer packet into them.
-But they are great because you can unzip the glove and use your fingers to make camera changes and then easily zip them back up.
-They have magnets to hold the flap in place when unzipped AND, you even have a thumb flap too!
+But they are great because you can unzip the glove and use your fingers to make camera changes, and then you can easily zip them back up.
+They have magnets to hold the flap in place when unzipped, AND you even have a thumb flap too!

 With this essential cold-weather gear, you’ll keep warm and comfortable on your next winter trip, and even your next extreme winter trip.
 Don’t be afraid of winter, embrace it with the right gear!